Ontario and Canada Legal Rights Explained

 (b) Applicants

 In a typical two-spouse benefit unit, either spouse may apply and thus be the "applicant" and - if granted - the "recipient".
 The second spouse will by default become the "dependent spouse".
-There is no legal rule as to which spouse may "apply" as per gender or any other feature.
+There is no legal rule as to which spouse may "apply" as per gender or any other feature, although traditionally in heterosexual relationships welfare prefers the applicant/recipient to be the woman - so that if the man leaves there is no need for a re-application, just a rate adjustment.

 The normal payment procedure is for cheques or direct deposits to be made payable to the applicant.
 However in the uncommon case where retroactive payments become due to a spousal couple who have since separated, a court has ordered that the payment be split evenly between the two: Dowswell v.
 Ontario (Director, ODSP) [2006] OJ #973 (QL) (Div Ct).

 Other "dependents" [ie. "dependent children" (minor offspring) and "dependent adults" (adult offspring")] cannot - by definition - be applicants.
-However both minor and adult offspring (of course) can categorized as "independent" and this be treated as "applicants" in their own single or multi-person benefit unit.
+However persons classed as either minor or adult offspring could, in the other familial and residential circumstances, be categorized as "independent" and thus be treated as "applicants" in their own single or multi-person benefit unit.
 Much of the discussion in the rest of this chapter explores these sometimes complex situations.

 (c) Spouses